dglass710/pwned/ReadMe.md

 ### Configuration

-- Open the `Update` script in a text editor.
+- Open the `user_settings.sh` script in a text editor.
 - Set the `PROJECT_DIR` variable to the absolute path of your project directory.
 - Set the `DOCKER_IMAGE` variable to the desired name for your Docker image.
+- Set the `LOG_FILE` variable to the desired path for your log file.

 ### Running the Script

-- Open a terminal and navigate to any directory.
+- Open a terminal and navigate to the project directory.
-- Make the script executable: `chmod +x /path/to/your/project/Update`
+- Make the script executable: `chmod +x Update UpdateFull UpdatePartial`
-- Run the script: `./path/to/your/project/Update`
+- Run the script: `./Update` or `./UpdateFull` or `./UpdatePartial`
 - Follow the prompts to update the database and build the Docker image.

 ### Running the Docker Container